 At its meeting on May 14, 1996, the shareholders approved the Minnesota Power Executive Long-Term Incentive Compensation Plan (Plan).
-The Board of Directors adopted, subject to approval by the shareholders, certain amendments to the Plan which increase the number of shares of Company Common Stock reserved for issuance thereunder from the remaining 1,900,000 shares currently available to 4,400,000. and increase the maximum number of shares of Company Common Stock subject to options which may be granted to any single participant during any one calendar year from 40,000 to 300,000.
+The Board of Directors adopted, subject to approval by the shareholders, certain amendments to the Plan which increase the number of shares of Company Common Stock reserved for issuance thereunder from the remaining 1,900,000 shares currently available to 4,400,000, and increase the maximum number of shares of Company Common Stock subject to options which may be granted to any single participant during any one calendar year from 40,000 to 300,000.
 All share amounts under this Item reflect the two-for-one stock split effective March 2, 1999.
-Increasing the number of options to 300,000 in a calendar year is purely a function of the stock option reload program.
-As described below, shareholder approval of this amendment will permit the Company to deduct for federal income tax purposes compensation attributable to options, including ownership retention options (also known as reload options) granted in years when executive officers exercise a significant of options.
-The Board adopted the ownership retention option program, described below, to encourage executives to exercise their options at an earlier date, thereby substantially increasing their stock ow aligning their interests with those of the shareholders. substantially increasing their stock ownership and more closely
+Increasing the number of options to 300,000 in a calendar year is a function of the stock ownership retention option program.
+As described below, shareholder approval of this amendment will permit the Company to deduct for federal income tax purposes federal income tax purposes compensation attributable to options, including ownership retention options (also known as reload options) granted in years when executive officers exercise a significant number of options.
+The Board adopted the ownership retention option program, described below, to encourage executives to exercise their options at an earlier date, thereby substantially increasing their stock ownership and more closely, aligning their interests with these of the thereby substantially increasing their s aligning their interests with those of ownership and more closely shareholders.